apereo/apereo.github.io/_posts/cas/2018-06-09-cas53-gettingstarted-overlay.md

 </dependency>
 ```

-Next, you must teach CAS how to contact the LDAP server to read and write registration records.
+Next, you must teach CAS how to look up JSON files to read and write registration records.
 This is done in the `cas.properties` file:

 ```properties
 cas.serviceRegistry.initFromJson=false